aegagros/baseV8/README.md

 Influence / Inspiration
 =======================
 This library is largely inspired by Stephan Beal's code for [v8-juice] (http://code.google.com/p/v8-juice/).
-His work acted as a source of reference and influence.
+His work was a source of reference and influence.
 However, having worked with libraries for the squirrel scripting language, I prefered the simplicity of the interface and the binding code of [sqrat](http://scrat.sourceforge.net/) and [sqbind] (http://code.google.com/p/sqbind/).